tsaomao/strudel-repl-experiments/Samples/Samples.md

 Since I'm new here, I'll try to create my own samples, or maybe use freely given libraries of samples, in my own work.
 But it's up to you.

 ## Licensing
 Everything I create and share here I give freely.
 Feel free to use it as you see fit.
-If I catch you do fascist shit with it, I'll sabotage you any way I can.
+If I catch you doing fascist shit with it, I'll sabotage you any way I can.
 Be warned.

 ## Usage
 Migrated to GitHub.